 Neil Kim served as Chief Technology Officer and Executive Vice President of Marvell Technology Group Ltd. from April 2017 until his retirement in May 2019.
 Prior to that, Mr. Kim served as Broadcom Corporation's Executive Vice President of Operations and Central Engineering until 2016 and was responsible for the company's global manufacturing including foundry operations, supply chain management and corporate procurement.
 Mr. Kim joined Broadcom in 2000 and held a variety of senior management positions including Senior Vice President and Vice President of Central Engineering, as well as Senior Vice President of Operations and Engineering.
-Prior to Broadcom, from 1993 to 2000, Mr. Kim held a variety of senior technical and management positions, including Vice President of Engineering, where he managed critical product development and technical transitions at Western Digital Corporation, a global provider of products and services for storage devices.
+Prior to Broadcom, from 1993 to 2000, Mr. Kim held a variety of senior technical and management positions at Western Digital Corporation, a provider of products and services for storage devices.
+His roles included Vice President of Engineering, where he managed critical product development and technical transitions.
 Mr. Kim served on the board of the Global Semiconductor Association from 2009 to 2015.
 Mr. Kim is named as an inventor on 33 patents.
 He received a B.S. in Electrical Engineering from the University of California, Berkeley.

-Silicon Laboratories Inc. (2)
+Silicon Laboratories Inc.(1)

-(2) Effective April 2017, Mr. Kim no longer serves as a director of Silicon Laboratories Inc.
+(1) Mr. Kim's term as director of Silicon Laboratories Inc. expired in April 2017.

-Mr. Kim brings deep expertise in global operations, supply chain and manufacturing as well as executive leadership.
+Mr. Kim brings deep expertise in global operations, supply chain and manufacturing, as well as executive leadership.
 In addition to his public and private company Board experience, Mr. Kim has significant experience working for and with global organizations and in identifying, executing and integrating acquisitions.

-Mark Moran, 64
+Mark Moran, 66